-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.14 Percentage of production volume where the member company pays its share of the target wage 15% FWF member companies are challenged to adopt approaches that absorb the extra costs of increasing wages.
-Member company's own documentation, evidence of target wage implementation, such as wage reports, factory documentation, communication with factories, etc. 1 3 0
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 1.14 Percentage of production volume where the member company pays its share of the target wage.
+13% Fair Wear member companies are challenged to adopt approaches that absorb the extra costs of increasing wages.
+Member company's own documentation, evidence of target wage implementation, such as wage reports, factory documentation, communication with factories, etc. 2 6 0

-Comment: At its own factory in Tunisia, responsible for 15% of total FOB placed by BP, the company pays almost according to the estimated living wage benchmarks recommended by local stakeholders of FWF.
+Comment: At its own factory in Tunisia, responsible for 13% of total FOB (excluding production in low-risk countries), the company pays almost according to the living wage estimate recommended by local stakeholders of Fair Wear.
 The factory is located outside of Tunis, in an area where living standards are a little lower than in the city.
 In addition, it provides full coverage of social insurance, correct payments of working hours and overtime (if needed) and extra benefits (compared to other factories around), such as 100% social insurance, providing free doctor consults at the factory, longer-term contracts with employment protection.